erhuanlnna/ARIA/README.md

 ```python
 python exp-size.py
 ```
-If you want to run the experiments on Movielens/TPC-H/SSB datasets, change the variable `db` and `sql_list` as the corresponding database and the priced queries.
+If you want to run the experiments on Movielens/TPC-H/SSB datasets, change the variables `db` and `sql_list` as the corresponding database and the priced queries.
 The `domain_list` variable should be specified as that on the corresponding database and the `create_db` should be set as True to automatically create different sizes of support sets in the database.
 ## Varying the Scale Factor